agilecrm/rest-api/README.md

 ```

 ### Response:
-- Status 200: Deal updated successfully.
-Returns the updated deal object in the response.
+- Status 200: Task updated successfully.
+Returns the updated task object in the response.
 - Status 401: Unauthorised. (when the user name and password fields are wrong.)
 - Status 400: If the input is in wrong format.